johnlane/ghostbuster/ghostbuster-usage.md

 `-p` `--published` will export only published content.

 `-u` `--url` overrides the absolute URL of the blog that is written in the exported files.

 `--export-filter` lists the export filters to use (comma-separated).
 See the *EXPORT FILTERS* section below.

 `-f` `--environment-file` will load environments from the given file.
 See the *ENVIRONMENT FILE* section below.

+`--replace` lists replacement expressions to use (comma-separated).
+See the *REPLACEMENT EXPRESSIONS* section below.

 ### Export Filters